Category: Media

 ChatGPT: A chatty, amazing writer

-Read more: ChatGPT: A chatty, amazing writerShock and awe were my reactions after my first encounter with ChatGPT.
+My initial encounter with ChatGPT left me in a state of shock and awe.
 Words sprouted on the web page as soon as I finished typing my request for a parody of Shakespeare.
-In a flash, ChatGPT churned out a poem addressing the Bard that went: “Let’s see, how could we twist and bend your work, And make…
+In a flash, ChatGPT churned out a poem addressing the Bard that went: “Let’s see, how could…

 -